 You grow by customers switching to you from competitors, or existing customers upgrading.

-Finally, you can alter the product’s design to increase the appeal of the product.
+Finally, you can alter the product’s design to increase the product’s appeal.

 These are usually about style rather than functionality.
 You change what the product looks like, rather than what it does.